V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkuasiki : scratch, scratching, graze

-– nkuba : thrashing, beating, caning, physical violence / stroke of misfortune, calamity
+– nkuba : thrashing, beating, caning, physical violence / misfortune, bad luck, calamity

-– nkuba : bundle, bale, package / roll of mats / bag, pocket / weekly market
+– nkuba : bundle, bale, package / roll of mats / weekly market

 – nkubamanu : preparation, organization

-– nkubi : strong smell given off by flowering trees / musk, bad smell from the body / stench
+– nkubi : bag, pouch / musk, bad body smell / stench

 – nkubu : very early cock crow, very early rooster crow / equality, identity, coincidence